-If you tap on a touchscreen or press a key when demo mode is running, the demonstration pauses.
+If you tap on the touchscreen when demo mode is running, the demonstration pauses.
 After a time-out period, demo mode resumes and any changed settings are restored to default.

-→ Note: Demo mode is designed for retail/showroom demonstrations.
+→ Note: Demo mode is designed for retail/showroom demonstrations

 Simulator source files